ALexeyP0708/php_proxy_object/README.md

 ```

-Assignment of handlers for a specific member follows the pattern of assigning handlers for all properties.
+Action handlers for a specific member are created similar to action handlers for all properties.
+The exceptions are the "invoke" and "iterator" actions. they only apply to the observable object or class.

 Example: